mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 information provided by the Relay agent.
 As such this change does not provide any additional secruity concerns.

-# IANA Considerations {#ianacons}
+# IANA Considerations

-This document makes no request for IANA.
+This document has no IANA actions.

 --- back

 # Acknowledgments
 {:numbered="false"}

 The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza and Siddharth Sharma.